Best Candlestick PDF Guide – Banker’s Favorite Fx Pattern

 Step #3: Switch to 1h TF and Buy if we break the high, Sell if we break the low of the Nr4 candle.

-Our trade is taken the next day after the Nr4 pattern showed up.
+Our trade was taken the next day after the Nr4 pattern showed up.
 In order to have a clear view of the short-term price action, we need to switch our focus to the one-hour time frame.

 Note #3: Only Buy or Sell if the breakout happens during the first 5 hours of the new trading day.